 - Radiation therapy

 - Targeted therapy (drugs especially developed for a particular cancer type)

 The American Cancer Society suggests that the prognosis is good for patients diagnosed with stage I or stage II RCC (81% and 74% respective five-year survival rates).
 The prognosis worsens as stage III and IV develop.
 RCC treated early can result in a relatively normal life span; however, the lifespan decreases in later stages.

 Prevention or reduction in the chance of developing RCC is linked to preventable risk factors.
 Those types of risk factors include the following:

 - Cadmium exposure (workplace exposure in types of battery construction, for example)

 Avoiding those risk factors can reduce the chance of the person developing kidney cancer.
-However, RCC that are due to inherited genetic changes are currently not preventable.
+However, RCC that is due to inherited genetic changes is currently not preventable.